Atamasthana: Lankarama

 Lankarama is a stupa built by King Valagamba, in an ancient place at Galhebakada in the ancient kingdom of Anuradhapura, Sri Lanka.
 Nothing is known about the ancient form of the stupa, and later this was renovated.
 The ruins show that there are rows of stone pillars and it is no doubt that there has been a house built encircling the stupa (Vatadage) to cover it.
 The round courtyard of the stupa seems to be 10 ft above the ground.
 The diameter of the stupa is 45 ft.
 The courtyard is circular in shape and the diameter is 1332 ft.

+Administration

+The Atamasthana is under the administration of the Atamasthana Committee appointed under the Buddhist Temporalities Ordinance of 1931.
+As the committee will be the trustee of the Atamasthana and consist of three persons.
+One committee member nominated by: